Management in ExxonMobil Indonesia

 President, ExxonMobil Indonesia

-Mrs. McKenzie was appointed to the position of President of ExxonMobil Indonesia in March 2018.
+Irtiza was appointed as President of ExxonMobil Indonesia in December 2020.

 Senior Vice President, ExxonMobil Indonesia

 Mirza Bourhanuddin is a graduate from Bandung Institute of Technology with a Bachelor of Science degree in Petroleum Engineering and a Master of Business Administration degree from Prasetya Mulya University.

 He joined ExxonMobil in 1988 as a Production Engineer in Arun field, Lhoksukon, Indonesia.
 After various engineering and leadership assignments in Lhoksukon, Jakarta, and ExxonMobil Production Company in Houston, USA, he became Indonesia SSH&E Manager and then Drilling Manager before being appointed as Senior Vice President of ExxonMobil Indonesia in 2016.

 Nurdin obtained his Bachelor’s degree in Mechanical Engineering from the Gadjah Mada University, Special Region of Yogyakarta .
 In 1998, he joined ExxonMobilas Senior Engineer.

 After many assignments, in both technical and operational in Indonesia and Australia, in 2010 Nurdin was appointed as Regional Facilities Engeneering Lead for Europe and Caspian.
 After which his was appointment as Regional Planning Advisor for America and Canada, based in Houston.